facelessuser/Rummage/docs/src/markdown/search.md

 Use\ chain\ search      | Puts Rummage into ["search chain" mode](./usage.md#search-chains).
 When in "search chain" mode, rummage will only use saved search chains for search and replace.
 Use\ replace\ plugin    | When enabled, Rummage will use a [replace plugin](./usage.md#replace-plugins) instead of a replace pattern in order to do more advanced replaces.

-!!! tip "Encoding Guessing"
+/// tip | Encoding Guessing

 It is always recommended, if you know the encoding, to use `Force encoding` as it will always be the fastest.
 Encoding guessing can be slow and not always accurate.

 Encoding guessing is performed by `chardet` which is a pure Python library and is, by far, the slowest option.
 If you manually install `cChardet`, you will have a much faster guessing experience.
+///

 ## File Patterns